Wollivan/SquadronLeader/README.md

 The small form factor of Squadron Leader is definitely one of the core tenets of the game.
 That said, u/porgherder made the very astute observation that this restricts design space, which sometimes is a good thing, but it is potentially at the cost of accessibility to some users.

-To that end, I am going to start adding components that won't fit in a small box, that are interchangeable with components that do fit in the tin.
-The main one being a rigid range ruler that can be used with one hand.
+To that end, there is now a printable range ruler, both a solid version, and a pottentially bendable one that fits in a box (currently untested).
+If you are able to confirm whether this is better for people with need for acceible components, please do get in touch so we can ensure tge game is available to all!
 The other added benefit of not trying make the game fit in a tin, is printed rules will fit, there will be more space for player tokens and maneuver templates (so each player can have their own set).
 Most excitingly is that I can reintroduce my original design for a dial that players can use to keep track of their stats, so watch this space!